Under2 Coalition

 The Under2 Coalition is a coalition of subnational governments that aims to achieve greenhouse gases emissions mitigation.
 It started as a memorandum of understanding, which was signed by twelve founding jurisdictions on May 19, 2015 in Sacramento, California.
 Although it was originally called the Under2 MOU, it became known as the Under2 Coalition in 2017.
-As of October 2022, the list of signatories had grown to 270 governments which represented over 1.75 billion people and 50% of the world economy.
-The Under2 MOU was conceived through a partnership between the governments of California and Baden-Wurttemberg, with The Climate Group acting as secretariat.
+As of June 2024, the coalition represents 178 individual states, regions, provinces and subnational governments along with several other national and subnational entities.
+The list of signatories has grown to 270 governments, representing over 1.75 billion people and 50% of the world economy.
+The Under2 MOU was conceived through a partnership between the governments of California and Baden-Wurttemberg, with Climate Group acting as secretariat.

 Purpose and intent

 The intent of the memorandum signatories is for each to achieve Greenhouse gas "emission reductions consistent with a trajectory of 80 to 95 percent below 1990 levels by 2050 and/or achieving a per capita annual emission goal of less than 2 metric tons by 2050.
 The signatories believe these actions are consistent with findings of the Intergovernmental Panel on Climate Change (IPCC) of what is necessary to avoid a 2 degree Celsius rise in average global temperatures.
 Organizers are concerned that a rise in global temperature above 2 degrees Celsius would cause widespread environmental harm.

 Signatories to the memorandum are asked to submit a plan to meet the target reduction of green house gas emissions by 2 metric tons per capita by 2050.
 Each of the governments also pledges to assist each other with scientific research, sharing of the available technologies and best practices in energy efficiency.

 The memorandum was developed just before the 2015 United Nations Climate Change Conference also known as COP 21 or Paris Agreement.
 The Under2 MOU allows subnational governments such as cities, counties and states to highlight their work to reduce greenhouse gas emissions.